On Golden Leaf

 Those wanting to delve deeper into samurai history should visit the historical Naga-machi samurai residential district which contains canals, traditional samurai-style mud walled houses, and flagstone pavement.
 Explore Nomura House, which served Kaga domain’s feudal lords for generations, and its 400-year old garden featuring myrtle trees, flowing water, and exquisite stonework.

 Culture seekers can also experience an authentic Zen tradition steeped in over 700 years of history at the Sōtō-sect Buddhist Sojiji Soin Temple.
-Explore historic buildings within the temple walls and attend a guided Zen Meditation with an English-speaking German monk in training.
+One of the best things to do in Ishikawa, explore historic buildings within the temple walls and attend a guided Zen Meditation with an English-speaking German monk in training.
 You can even stay overnight and experience the simple lifestyle of Buddhist monks by sleeping in traditional Japanese-style rooms with futon beds and vegetarian meals.
 The temple can be reached by public transport via a 20-minute bus ride from Anamizu Station on the Nanao line of the Noto Railway or a two-hour Express Bus from Kanazawa.

 And relax – Onsen